 Alan Kirkland: And what does it all mean, I guess?
 Nick, you do a lot of work around productivity - I mean is this stuff going to...

-Would you like me to answer that question for you?!
+NMcC: Would you like me to answer that question for you?!

 (LAUGHTER)

-But do you see productivity increases being associated with all of this stuff or is it just going to be more stuff, some of which is fun, some of which disappears, some of which we're still not really sure what it does.
+AK: But do you see productivity increases being associated with all of this stuff or is it just going to be more stuff, some of which is fun, some of which disappears, some of which we're still not really sure what it does.

 Nick McClintock: I think we all innately know that this is going to lead to improvements in productivity.
 The problem we have is we actually don't know how, necessarily.
 We don't have - our - the reflection of ICT stats in productivity is really poor.
 The reflection of ICT stats more generally is really poor.
 The department and the ABS are currently most of the way through a joint effort to basically review the statistical coverage of ICT, which is due to report to government I think at the end of September and there has been a couple of rounds of consultation in that regard.
 And that reflects the fact that the way ICT stats are reported more generally is quite poor.
 How that relates to national productivity is even worse.